zo0r/react-native-push-notification/README.md

 ## Repeating Notifications ##

-(Android only) Specify `repeatType` and optionally `repeatTime` while scheduling the local notification.
+(optional) Specify `repeatType` and optionally `repeatTime` while scheduling the local notification.
 Check the local notification example above.

-For iOS, the repeating notification should land soon.
-It has already been merged to the [master](https://github.com/facebook/react-native/pull/10337)
+Property `repeatType` could be one of `week`, `day`, `hour`, `minute`, `time`.
+If specified as time, it should be accompanied by one more parameter `repeatTime` which should the number of milliseconds between each interval.

 ## Notification Actions ##